Eco-Friendly Adhesives In the World of Sustainable Packaging

 This is true even in your home.
 For example, you might use crazy glue (a contact adhesive) if you are trying to repair a mug but you'd use PVA (e.g. Elmer's) glue for a kid's art project and perhaps double-sided (pressure sensitive) tape for a scrapbook.

 For packaging, the adhesive must, first and foremost, function effectively for the situation at hand.

-For example, the adhesive used on a post-it note (which is low tack and repositionable) wouldn't work on the self sealing adhesive for a mailer.
+For example, the adhesive used on a post-it note (low tack and repositionable) wouldn't work on the self-sealing adhesive for a mailer.

-An eco-friendly adhesive's functionality is driven by not only its formulation, but also how well it bonds with the specific substrates (and the weight of the substrates) at hand.
-Some adhesives work beautifully on stainless steel but don't work as well on paper.
+An eco-friendly adhesive's functionality is driven by its formulation and how well it binds with the specific substrates (and the weight of the substrates) at hand.
+For example, some adhesives work beautifully on stainless steel but don't work as well on paper.

 Sustainability and health

 In addition to matching the functionality and application needs of the situation, there are essential sustainability considerations.